pokt-network/pocket-network-protocol/p2p/README.md

 ![](igywfullalgo.png)

 This process is an ACK/ADJUST/RESEND mechanism, for if no ACK was received, an ADJUST instruction takes place, which right after a RESEND instruction is initiated.

-### 5 Maintenance
+### 3.5 Network Churn & Discovery

 As with any DHT-like network, some level of network maintenance (also known as membership maintenance/protocol or churn management) is required to keep the network connected.

 RainTree is different in that it's similar to Constant Hop networks, in that its churn management process is minimal to non-existent.
 RainTree requires every member to have a close-to-full view of the network.

-##### 5.1 Join/Discovery
+#### 3.5.1 Requirements

 Any new peer should be able to join the network and participate in it seamlessly.
 To ensure that our Join/Discovery process achieves this, we would like to answer the following requirements: